fdv/rails-app-boilerplate/README.md

 * A Twitter Bootstrap fluid layout
 * A full registration / authentication part
 * A few helpers to be used everywhere in the application
-* An application params system
+* An application settings system
 * Rspec, Webrat and Factory Girl for testing

 The idea came while discussing with my colleague and friend [Yann Moisan](https://github.com/YannMoisan) about hackatons and how some people actually bootstraped their application befor the event so they won't have to spend 10+ minutes building what can be easily done before.
 That's how I realized that I did the same thing for every project I start, this leading to never finished projects.